 Mixed flowers in an earthenware pot c.
-1869 oil on paperboard mounted on canvas 64.8 x 54.3 cm

-Museum of Fine Arts, Boston

-Bequest of John T. Spaulding (48.592)

-Photography © Museum of Fine Arts, Boston.
+1869 Museum of Fine Arts, Boston Bequest of John T. Spaulding (48.592) Photography © Museum of Fine Arts, Boston.
+All Richts Reserved

-All Rights Reserved

 - Compare and contrast White flowers in a bowl with Mixed flowers in an earthenware pot.
 How do the different colour palettes impact the mood of the paintings? - Describe any evidence you can find of the importance of form, colour and structure in Cézanne's Fruit and a jug on a table.
-How might Cézanne's approach be seen as elevating still-life painting? - In what ways were women restricted as artists during the nineteenth century?
-How may this have impacted the subject matter of their paintings?

-left

-Gustave Caillebotte
+(left)

-Fruit displayed on a stand c.
-1881-82 oil on canvas 76.5 x 100.6 cm

-Museum of Fine Arts, Boston

-Fanny P. Mason Fund in memory of Alice Thevin (1979.196)

-Photography © Museum of Fine Arts, Boston.
+Gustave Caillebotte Fruit displayed on a stand c.
+1881-82 Museum of Fine Arts, Boston Fanny P. Mason Fund in memory of Alice Thevin (1979.196) Photography © Museum of Fine Arts, Boston.
 All Rights Reserved

-right

-Paul Cézanne
+(right)

-Fruit and a jug on a table c.
-1890-94
+Paul Cézanne Fruit and a jug on a table c.
+1890-94 Museum of Fine Arts, Boston Bequest of John T. Spaulding (48.524) Photography © Museum of Fine Arts, Boston.

-oil on canvas

-32.4 x 40.6 cm

-Museum of Fine Arts, Boston

-Bequest of John T. Spaulding (48.524)

-Photography © Museum of Fine Arts, Boston.

 All Rights Reserved